Is preplanning and prepaying a good idea?

 What else can you do to prepare yourself and your loved ones?

-You’ll want to enjoy that retirement as long as you can.
+And of course, you’ll want to enjoy that retirement as long as you can.
 So taking care of yourself now is key.
 If you need health insurance, shop around to get the best rate.
-The Insurance Information Institute recommends comparing three or more health insurance quotes.
+The Insurance Information Institute recommends comparing three or more quotes before settling on a policy.